Name: ELECTRONIC COMPONENTS AND DEVICES

 Solving proposed exercices

-- The continuous assessment of the Lab session could take into account the following factors: monitoring of the work done in the laboratory by the lecturers and the reports with the results of each lab practice.
+- The continuous assessment of all practical work may take into account the following factors: monitoring of the student's work in the laboratory and reports with the results of each practical session.

-- If a student wants to be evaluated for an activity of the final assessment system having passed the minimum marks of the corresponding activity of the continuous assessment one, he or she must give up to the marks obtained in that activity of the continuous assessment system.
+- If a student takes a final assessment activity having already achieved the minimum passing grade for the corresponding continuous assessment activity, they must give up to the grade obtained for that continuous assessment activity.

 Author: Sedra, Adel S.